sonus21/rqueue/docs/index.md

 ### Spring Framework

 {: .warning }
-Use Rqueue Spring 3.x for Spring Framework 6.x, and Rqueue Spring 2.x for Spring Framework 5.x.
+Use Rqueue Spring 4.x for Spring Framework 7.x, Rqueue Spring 3.x for Spring Framework 6.x, and Rqueue Spring 2.x for Spring Framework 5.x.

 Get the latest version of Rqueue Spring from [Maven Central][Maven Central].
 Add the dependency to your project: